-Blackstone Group (BX), which advised on the $2 billion sale of the Los Angeles Dodgers, is seeking to block subpoenas from Jamie McCourt, former team owner Frank McCourt’s ex-wife, in her bid to set aside a divorce settlement.
+Blackstone Group (BX:US), which advised on the $2 billion sale of the Los Angeles Dodgers, is seeking to block subpoenas from Jamie McCourt, former team owner Frank McCourt’s ex-wife, in her bid to set aside a divorce settlement.

 Jamie McCourt, who claims her $131 million settlement is unfair, issued subpoenas that seek information related to valuation of assets, according to papers filed Nov.
 5 in New York State Supreme Court in Manhattan.

 The subpoenas issued to Blackstone and senior managing director Peter Cohen, who worked on the Dodgers sale, are “vastly overbroad and seek materials that are completely irrelevant” to asset valuations, Blackstone said.